NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 our ResOS training course to.

 So as we go through the rest of today I want each group to ask themselves just what it would take to communicate the concepts or activities we are covering to this persona.

-If you find you can't do it, then stop me, and we will all discuss it and see if we can come up with a better approach.
+If you find you can't do it, then make a note, and we will all discuss it after the next section and see if we can come up with a better approach.

 **Ask for one or two persona's to be read out**

-# A walk through the course material
+# Breakout time...

-So as you have learnt, its a fairly formal course intended to be delivered by a person standing in front of a class.
+So as you have seen, its a fairly formal course intended to be delivered by a person standing in front of a class.

-But because this is a "Train the trainers" event, I am not going to give you this course.

-Instead, we are going to do a higher level walk through.
+And we've done a fairly high level walk through of the lesson plans.

+We are now going to split up into groups: each group will choose a lesson to cover.
+Then the group will work through the lesson plan and associated lesson.
+We'll take, say, 45 minutes to do this.

+Then we will meet up again and try presenting our material for a short period.

 As we work through this, I want you all to note any errors or changes that need to be done to the course material.